-In November 2001, The Killers, with drummer Matt Norcross, recorded a demo at Kill the Messenger Studio in Henderson, Nevada, featuring the songs "Mr. Brightside" and "Desperate".
+In November 2001, Brandon Flowers and Dave Keuning, along with drummer Matt Norcross, recorded a demo at Kill the Messenger Studio in Henderson, Nevada.
+The demo included the songs "Mr. Brightside" and "Desperate".

 In January 2002, Keuning and Flowers played their first live show together at an open mic night at the Cafe Espresso Roma in Las Vegas.
-They were joined by Neal and Norcross.
+Joined by Neal and Norcross, they began playing venues around the city and handed out free copies of their demo.

-On August 30, 2002, Ronnie Vannucci Jr. played his first show with The Killers at a club called The Junkyard, with Mark Stoermer on bass for that night.
+On August 30, 2002, Ronnie Vannucci Jr. played his first show with The Killers at a club called The Junkyard.
+Mark Stoermer played bass at this show.

-In 2002, Brandon Flowers was inspired by the album artwork on Elvis Presley's compilation album "ELV1S: 30 No. 1 Hits" and decided to use a marquee sign motif as The Killers' logo.
+In 2002, Brandon Flowers was inspired by the album artwork on Elvis Presley's compilation album 'ELV1S: 30 No. 1 Hits' while walking through a Virgin Megastore in Las Vegas, which led to the creation of the band's marquee sign logo.

-In 2002, Mark Stoermer and Ronnie Vannucci Jr. joined The Killers, solidifying the band's lineup.
+In 2002, Mark Stoermer and Ronnie Vannucci Jr. joined The Killers, solidifying the band's lineup after a series of short-term bassists and drummers.

-In July 2003, The Killers signed with the British independent label Lizard King Records.
+In July 2003, The Killers signed with the British Independent label Lizard King Records after Alex Gilbert, an A&R rep from the UK, presented their demo to Ben Durling at the label.

 On August 19, 2003, the song "Mr. Brightside" by The Killers premiered on DJ Zane Lowe's BBC Radio 1 show in the UK.

-On September 29, 2003, The Killers' song "Mr. Brightside" was released in the UK on a limited number of CDs and vinyl records.
+On September 29, 2003, the song "Mr. Brightside" by The Killers was released in the UK on a limited number of CDs and vinyl records.

-In May 2004, The Killers embarked on their first headline tour, starting in the UK.
+In May 2004, The Killers started their first headline tour in the UK.

 On June 7, 2004, The Killers released their debut album, 'Hot Fuss', in the United Kingdom on Lizard King Records.